 Best Overall: Cocktail Kingdom Bad Ass Muddler

-This dual-sided tool works two-fold: a rounded side allows for softer muddling (think mint that bruises easily) while a reversed hard edge kicks in for tougher jobs.
-The muddler has textured, grippable sides to prevent it from slipping out of your hand, even when the surface is wet or sticky.
-Note that this muddler has a larger surface area than most muddlers, letting you crush up ingredients in larger glasses.
+This dual-sided tool works two-fold: A rounded side allows for softer muddling (think mint that bruises easily), while a reversed hard edge kicks in for tougher jobs.
+The muddler has textured, easy-to-grip sides that prevent it from slipping out of your hand, even when the surface is wet or sticky.
+Note that this muddler has a larger surface area than most, letting you crush ingredients in larger glasses.
 It stands 1.5 inches in diameter and 8.75 inches long.

-“This muddler is great because you don’t get the chips from a wooden muddler,” describes Jose Medina Camacho from the award-winning Automatic Seafood and Oysters in Birmingham, Alabama.
+“This muddler is great because you don’t get the chips from a wooden muddler,” says Jose Medina Camacho of the award-winning Automatic Seafood and Oysters in Birmingham, Alabama.
 “And, it lasts forever and is easy to clean.”
-The cocktail muddler also comes at the recommendation of Dave Arnold’s "Liquid Intelligence" book.
-Medina Camacho particularly favors this heavy-duty yet sleek muddler for Whiskey Smashes, Mojitos, and South Sides.

 Best Budget: Hiware 10-inch Stainless Steel Cocktail Muddler and Mixing Spoon Set

 This affordable muddler is great for imbibers of all levels.
-A non-scratch nylon head is excellent for mashing citrus, fruits, herbs, and spices and makes it easy to crush down ice cubes.
+A non-scratch nylon head is excellent for mashing citrus, fruits, herbs, and spices, and makes it easy to crush down ice cubes.
 Durable nylon prevents the muddler from breaking or scratching glasses.
 It's also rust-proof and durable, made with BPA-free materials, and is dishwasher safe.
-The nylon will not crack or leave a slight residue like wooden muddlers do.
-One of our favorite parts of this set?
-It comes equipped with a classic swizzle spoon with a trident fork.
+The nylon won't crack or leave a slight residue like wooden muddlers do.
+It even comes equipped with a classic swizzle spoon with a trident fork.